prominus/NewEnglandGardenLog/Research/How to do note-taking.md

 Okay, this makes a little more sense.
 The TODO here is to carry a small notepad with you, and if you have an idea, write it down quickly.
 Nightly or at least weekly, go through you jots and properly digest/categorize them in your notes.
 New [[Actions|Action]]:

 > [!Action]
-> - [ ] Bring a small notebook with me in the garden to be able to jot ideas down.
+> - [ ] #task Bring a small notebook with me in the garden to be able to jot ideas down.

 > "Zeigarnik successfully reproduced what is now known as the Zeigarnik effect: Open tasks tend to occupy our short-term memory – until they are done.
 That is why we get so easily distracted by thoughts of unfinished tasks, regardless of their importance.
 But thanks to Zeigarnik’s follow-up research, we also know that we don’t actually have to finish tasks to convince our brains to stop thinking about them.
 All we have to do is to write them down in a way that convinces us that it will be taken care of.
 > That’s right: The brain doesn’t distinguish between an actual finished task and one that is postponed by taking a note.
 By writing something down, we literally get it out of our heads."
 (67)